preethi4848/Netflix-Clone/README.md

 ```markdown
 cd Netflix-Clone
 ```
-open index.html  # or double click to open in browser
+Open index.html or double click to open in browser

 ## Future Improvements

 1. Add voice command input for the AI Assistant.
 2. Enhance recommendation logic with real-time API.
 3. Add a login page or user profile simulation.

+## Credits

+Built with passion by [Preethi G](https://v0-preethi-s-portfolio-website-5bygun.vercel.app/)

+Inspired by the official [Netflix UI](https://www.netflix.com/)